 - It’s especially important to support and optimize healthy adrenal, digestive, and liver function

 - Use essential oils such as lavender, eucalyptus, pine and peppermint as a compress, in a diffuser, a few drops in a bath, or apply topically with a carrier oil

-- Wash clothes, bedding and pillows often (pet bedding and toys too)
+- Wash clothing, bedding and pillows often (pet bedding and toys too) in hot water

 - Remove your shoes before entering your home.